joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$1 - \frac{\pi}{4} \approx 21.46\%$$

-### Extra Credit
+### 5

-For the fun it let's ask for the probability that three random breaks will allow you to form a quadrilateral.
+>5.
+If you break a stick in three places at random, forming four pieces, what is the probability of being able to form a quadrilateral with the pieces?

 Once again, this amounts to ensuring that no piece is of length greater than $1/2$.
 Call the points of the breaks $x$, $y$, and $z$, and assume (with probability $1/6$) that that their numerical order from least to greatest.
 Then our constraints are: